DavidSouther/software_craftsmanship/00_introduction/README.md

 computer is to do - add two numbers, print those numbers to the screen, ask the user for confirmation.
 C, JavaScript, and Python are all imperative languages.
 Functional languages embrace the mathematics of computer science.
-Functional languages often use similar syntactic constucts as imperative languages, but with fundamental underlying differences.
-Haskell, Erlang, and List are functional programming languages.
+Functional languages often use similar syntactic constructs as imperative languages, but with fundamental underlying differences.
+Haskell, Erlang, and Lisp are functional programming languages.
 Logical programming languages have little to do with either imperative or functional programming.
 Prolog is a logical programming language.
 Logical programming will not be discussed in this book.